martial-manu/SentimentAnalysis/README.md

 ## Problems ##
-1.Currently , i cannot host it because heroku is having some error and i have my exam from tommorow:( 2.I was not able to pretrained word embeddings , shall try it in a few dats
+1.Currently , i cannot host it because heroku is having some error and i have my exam from tommorow:( 2.I was not able to pretrained word embeddings , shall try it in a few days